pazer001/react-store-proxy/README.md

 ## RSP
 RSP came to solve these problem.

-instead of creating lots of boilerplate, all you have to do is to create a store, use our Provider component and import your store when ever you want. that's it!
+instead of creating lots of boilerplate, all you have to do is to create a store, use our RSP component and import your store when ever you want. that's it!

-Well, it seems easy like mobx but here you dont have to use decorators which affect yor bundle size, you dont have to use observables which affects your performance and also you can create as many stores you like.
+Well, it seems easy like mobx but here you don't have to use decorators which affect yor bundle size, you don't have to use observables which affects your performance and also you can create as many stores you like.

 # How To Use
 First of all install the library: